SECTION ONE - DEBIAN AND LINUX MINT DEBIAN EDITION

 - testing is the development branch from where the next stable release will come;

-- as so, it's also known by the codename of the next stable release Jessie (what will become debian 8 )
+- as so, it's also known by the codename of the next stable release Jessie (what will become Debian 8 ).
+As soon as Debian 8 is out, testing will be called Stretch.

 - testing is not a fully rolling release: it rolls for about one and a half year until the deep freeze,